-University career preparation courses help you make decisions pivotal to your education and career path.
-These one-credit courses are taught by employers and career advisors and are overseen by University Career Services and the Center for Academic Advising, Retention, and Transitions.
+Career courses help you align your educational goals with your career path.
+These one-credit courses are taught by employers and career advisors, and are overseen by University Career Services and the Center for Academic Advising, Retention, and Transitions.

 Decide/Confirm Major (UNIV 220)

 For second semester students and beyond, emphasizes self-assessment exercises, inventories, and discussions that focus on personal attributes and career possibilities.
 93% of students who completed this course would recommend it to another student!